kachristensen/Current-Dnd-Campaigns/Session Notes/Session 1.md

 				- S made a comment about Vali's people stealing strength, she said it was her own.
 Sarannis did a distraction, got into a tussle with Laedra, Cass healed Peter the halfling child.
 		- Mining demand has increased lately, as if Imperium is requiring more materials for something
 		- Mr Portshire is smelly, seemed to be staring at the spit on Sarannis's foot.
+	- I told the girls we should try and get closer to Sarannis.
+Elaine seemed to be a bit aloof from me, said I was an unknown, I prodded for deeper reasons, she said she knew more about the others, I said that would be useful, she shied away and took Cheria with her.
 	-